RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 Environment and post-processing
 ===============================

-Godot 3 provides a redesigned Environment resource, as well as a new post-processing system with many available effects right out of the box.
+Rebel Engine provides an Environment resource, as well as a post-processing system with many available effects right out of the box.

 Environment